-15 Halloween Party Games For Celebrating at Home – and Yes, You Can Play Them Virtually!
+16 Halloween Party Games For Celebrating at Home

 If you’re looking to instantly bring fun and adventure to your party, look no further than a themed scavenger hunt.
 Once you’ve scattered themed items around your venue, divide guests into teams and provide them with the list of items they’ll need to find.
 Whichever team finishes first can then be treated to a nice, cold adult beverage!

-How to do it while social distancing: If you aren’t going to be having people at your house this year, fear not because you can still have a themed scavenger hunt virtually!
-Before you hop on a Zoom call or group FaceTime, make a list of things for each person to find around their house or neighborhood.
-Have each person go out and find the items (aka jack-o’-lantern, candy bowl, witch decor, etc.) and make sure to have them snap a photo of everything they find.
+How to do it while social distancing: If you aren’t going to be having people at your house this year, fear not, because you can still have a themed scavenger hunt virtually!
+Before you hop on a Zoom call or a group FaceTime, make a list of things for each person to find around their house or neighborhood.
+Have each person go out and find the items (like a jack-o’-lantern, a candy bowl, witch decor, etc.), and make sure to have them snap a photo of everything they find.
 The person who finds everything on the list first (with pictures to prove it) wins!

 If you and your guests are horror movie fanatics, you won’t want to miss out on the fun that comes along with a game of trivia.
 From classic horror films and scream-fests to scary movies that just hit the box office, the options for trivia quizzes are endless.
 Plus, there are a ton of printable horror movie trivia games you can download online for free.

-How to do it while social distancing: Tell everyone to dress in their best pajamas, pop some popcorn, and get their game faces on.
+How to do it while social distancing: For this Halloween party game, tell everyone to dress in their best pyjamas, pop some popcorn, and get their game faces on.
 Send each person a link to the printable horror movie trivia game you want to play (or you can make your own and send that out), and get ready to play no matter how far away they might be.

 Relive your childhood Halloween memories with this fun game.
 However, if you want to take the bobbing to the next level, swap out the water for white sangria!